 Jakob Silfverberg Contract Information:

-Signed a one-year deal with the Ducks in August 2014.
+Signed a four-year, $15 million contract with the Ducks in August 2015.

 To instantly reveal our fantasy analysis of every player – including Jakob Silfverberg – simply subscribe now.

 |2015-16 Proj||24||NHL||ANH||81||Subscribe now to see our 2015-16 projections for Jakob Silfverberg|

 Age is determined on October 1st of each season.No Yes